 The media are a part of our experience on playa.
-Freedom of the press dictates that we cannot exclude them, nor would we want to - they are our opportunity to affect the world by illustrating what we do together as a community.
-Reporting and documenting is a form of expression.
-However, we do limit the number of video crews that we approve to film at the event.
+Freedom of the press dictates that we cannot exclude them, nor would we want to-they are our opportunity to affect the world by illustrating what we do together as a community.
+Today, everyone contributes to reporting and documenting, given current technology and habits; this remains as valid a form of expression as any art.
+Burning Man does limit the number of professional/media video present at the event.
 Those approved to film are pledged not to interfere with your experience.
-Should you feel that someone toting a camera is creating a nuisance, contact a Black Rock Ranger.
+Should you feel that someone toting a camera is creating a nuisance, contact a Black Rock Ranger or Media Mecca.

 Commercial use of all imagery taken at Burning Man is forbidden without express permission.
-All professional photographers with intent to receive compensation for a Burning Man image (including editorial or gallery) must check in at Media Mecca.
-Pre-event or post-event, photographers should register at: http://www.burningman.com/press, contact the hotline at 415-TO-FLAME, or write: press@burningman.com for permission.
+All professional photographers with intent to receive compensation for a Burning Man image (including editorial or gallery use) must check in at Media Mecca.
+Pre-event or post-event photographers should register at: www.burningman.com/press, contact the hotline at 415-TO-FLAME, or write: press@burningman.com for permission.

-ALL motion-capturing video and film cameras must be registered, whether they are to be used for personal or professional purposes.
-There is no filming without express permission.
+ALL users of motion-capturing video and film cameras must complete a registration, whether they are to be used for personal or professional purposes.
+(Still cameras strictly for personal use don't require registration.)
+Filming or photography for public distribution requires permission.

 Professional media will receive a specific camera tag, indicating that they've registered with Media Mecca and have been informed of our community expectations for filming.
 However, you have ultimate responsibility for your image and should ask photographers or videographers how your image will be used.
 Should you encounter a problem, approach and ask for their tag number, and report it to a Media Mecca volunteer or a Black Rock Ranger.
 Those filming or videotaping for personal use must sign a Personal Use Agreement, which indicates the footage will not be professionally distributed.
 This protects the privacy rights of participants.
 This Agreement can be obtained at the Gate, or obtained and turned in at the Greeters Station, Playa Info, and Black Rock Ranger Outposts in the Civic Plazas.
-All participants are encouraged to visit Media Mecca to familiarize themselves with the various types of camera tags.